-3.11.3 Living
+3.10.3 Living

-Triggered each 30 seconds, for each CHARACTER in the world, individually.
+Triggered each tick (usually each 30 seconds unless changed), for each CHARACTER in the world, individually.
 The event's purpose is to decide whether the character should continue to exist.

-If false (0) is returned, \$OWNER dies. if true (non-zero) is returned, \$OWNER lives for 30 seconds more.
+If false (0) is returned, \$OWNER dies. if true (non-zero) is returned, \$OWNER lives for another tick length more.